 - 1. Review Policy for Earning Counseling Hours at an Employer Site. - 2.
-Submit a formal appeal to the Office of Student Success (OSS). - 3.
-Email supporting materials for the appeal to the OSS (oss@redlands.edu), including: - a.
-Application to Earn Counseling Hours at Employer Site - b.
+Submit a formal appeal to the Office of Licensure and Credentialing - 3.
+Email supporting materials for the appeal to the Program Coordinator, including: - a.
+Application to Earn Counseling Hours ast Employer Site - b.
 Statement demonstrating how the setting and activities will foster student's development as a counselor.
 The setting and activities must be in alignment with the Board of Behavioral Sciences Standards and Guidelines. - c.
 CV/resume of proposed site supervisor.